Carina-P/Skiers-Destinations/README.md

     These things are interesting to know e.g. when you are deciding which resort you want to visit.

 ![Implementation of infoWindows in map](wireframes/info-window.jpg)

 - US_010: As a user I want to know which skiing places **other users rank as the best**.
-And I will get inspired which resort to go to and perhaps discover a new place I was not aware of.
+And I will get inspired which resort to go to and perhaps discover a new resort I was not aware of.
 I can also compare a specific resorts ranking to a resort that I already know about.

 ![Implementatin of rating list on larger viewports](wireframes/table.jpg)
 ![Implementation rating list on smaller viewports](wireframes/cards.jpg)

 - US_011: As a user I want to be able to **cast my own vote** for a resort.
-And thus contribute to other users descision process.
+And thus contribute to other users descision processes.

 ![Implementation of voting](wireframes/pick.jpg)

 - US_012: As a user I want to be able to **see how I graded each resort**.
 Thus I can compare my ranking between the resorts.
 - US_013: As a user I want to see the **resulting top-list** after I have casted my vote.
 If my vote affects the order of ski resorts, I want to see it immediately.

 ![Implementation of list after voting](wireframes/after-rating.jpg)

-- US-014: As a user I want to be able to **send in my ratings** to be added to the list.
+- US-014: As a user I want to be able to **submit my ratings** to be added to the list.

 ![Implementation of submitting votes](wireframes/submit-votes.jpg)

-- US-014: As a user I want to be able to **influence which ski resorts are shown** on the site.
+- US-015: As a user I want to be able to **influence which ski resorts are shown** on the site.
 If I am interested in a particular ski resort that does not show on the page.

 ![Implementation of form for resort wishes](wireframes/form.jpg)

-- US-015: As a user I want to be **inspired** to go skiing.
-And in this way more interested and keen on finding out more about resorts.
+- US-016: As a user I want to be **inspired** to go skiing.
+And in this way I will be more interested and keen on finding out more about resorts.

 ![Implementation of heading with carousel](wireframes/heading.jpg)

 ## User requirements and Expectations
 ### Requirements
 - Navigate the website using **navbar**
 - **Carousel with photos** in beginning of page to inspire users.
 - **Markers** at ski resorts in the map.
 - Beside marker: find **short facts** in InfoWindow about resort.
 Thus user is able to **compare different resorts**.
-- When user **choose a resort** - **information**, as forecast and snow conditions, **for the resort** is shown close to the map.
+- When user **choose a resort**: **information**, as forecast and snow conditions, **for the resort** are shown close to the map.
 - An **updated list** of the **10 most popular ski resorts** with name of the place and its ranking.
 - **Overall average grading is calculated** from users input.